bill10/wiki_dump_parsers/README.md

 ## Usage
     python main.py dump_file title_file namespace
 * dump_file: the 7z dump file, which is normally downloaded from Wikipedia's dump site (e.g., https://dumps.wikimedia.org/enwiki/20190301/enwiki-20190201-pages-meta-history1.xml-p10p2066.7z).
 The file should be unzipped but its name still has the .7z extension.
 * title_file: a text file containing the titles of the pages to be processed.
 One title per line.
 Words in a title are separated by space; case insensitive.
+An example file (all_titles.txt) is included.
 * namespace: namespace of the pages to be processed - TALK or MAIN (i.e., article).
 * main.py is a template.
 The actual parsing is done by various parsers.
 The appropriate parser should be imported into the script first (line 7).
 Only one parser is allowed each time.
 * Output: a TSV file.
 The content of the file will be different for different parsers.